Bomfimdev/Evostore/wiki.md

 # Usage
 1. **Install Dependencies**:
-   - For the backend, run `mvn install` in the `evostore-backend` directory.
+   - For the backend, run `mvn install` in the `backend` directory.
-   - For the frontend, run `pnpm install` in the `react_template` directory, including any additional dependencies such as `react-router-dom` and `axios`.
+   - For the frontend, run `pnpm install` in the `frontend` directory, including any additional dependencies such as `react-router-dom` and `axios`.

 2. **Build and Run**:
-   - Start the backend by running `mvn spring-boot:run` in the `evostore-backend` directory.
+   - Start the backend by running `mvn spring-boot:run` in the `backend` directory.
-   - Start the frontend by running `pnpm run dev` in the `react_template` directory.
+   - Start the frontend by running `pnpm run dev` in the `frontend` directory.